Skip to content

 1st4Sport Level 3 Certificate in Coaching (4th / Year 2)

 Those who have successfully completed Level 2 in their first year can choose to progress to Level 3 in their second year.
 The qualification is recognised as the industry standard Level 3 qualification for the coaching sport and physical activity by UK Coaching, the lead technical agency for the development of sports coaching in the UK.
 It has been aligned to the UKCC criteria and will allow progression onto a UKCC- endorsed qualification.
 This qualification may lead to employment, paid or voluntary, as a lead coach in a sport and physical activity.
 Indeed, a number of our students have gone on to become paid coaches as a result of taking the Level 3 course at College.
 Students will participate in coaching sessions at a local primary school every week.
+UCAS have allocated 24 tariff points to this qualification.

 Core Maths (4th)

 Various option available – including critical risk or statistics (to be discussed further at enrolment) Level 3 Mathematical Studies (Core Maths) is a course which is intended for students who have achieved a grade 4 (or equivalent) and above at GCSE but aren’t planning on taking Mathematics at A-Level.
 It helps to develop students’ mathematical thinking and skills in preparation for the mathematical demands of study, work and life.
 The course builds on work that you have studied at GCSE.
 The course is quite applied in nature and seeks to teach students new concepts and techniques for solving a variety of both theoretical and “real world” problems.
 The course is also useful for those who may wish to study a number of degree courses with mathematical, statistical or numerate elements including politics or sociology degrees Students taking the following A-Levels will find Core Maths a beneficial 4th Course: accounting, biology, business, chemistry, computing, economics, electronics, environmental science, geography, geology, product design, psychology.
 However, Core Mathematics is open to any A-Level student who wishes to study the course and who has previously achieved grade 4 to 9 in GCSE Mathematics.
-Successful candidates gain a Level 3 qualification - which is equivalent to an A-S Level (half an A-level) at grade A to E. The qualification also carries UCAS points
+Successful candidates gain a Level 3 qualification - which is equivalent to an A-S Level (half an A-level) at grade A to E. The qualification also carries UCAS points.

 Extended Project Qualification (EPQ) (4th / Year 2)

-GCSE Spanish or Italian (4th)
+GCSE Spanish (4th)

-A one-year accelerated course for complete or near beginners in the language who have significant interest and linguistic ability.
+A one-year accelerated course for complete beginners in the language but who have significant interest and linguistic ability.
 This course is suitable for students with a proven aptitude and interest in languages and is particularly appropriate for students who have already gained a 6 or above at GCSE level in a foreign language or who have a strong alternative background in foreign language learning.
-It may be possible for some students who have not had the opportunity to study a GCSE in a foreign language to do this course, but it must be emphasised that a very high degree of commitment is required as grammar and vocabulary will need to be learnt on a daily basis.
-The course is taught in six periods per week.
+This course however is not suitable for students who already have a strong background in the Spanish language.

 Mathematics - extension lessons in Advanced Mathematics (5th / Year 2)